 I like them because I feel clever when I succeed at hard interviews, but it’s also a waste of time because the process is always almost the same.
 That’s why I think using some sort of standard score would be helpful.
 In fact an ideal solution would be to use using university exams scores to hire the most promising programmers, but it would imply an overly biased choice.

 Technical interviews process is rewarding when you’re able to solve problems and quizzes.
-When and if you get an offer it feels like you’re going to be part of a group of people that can solve those same problems at least as good as you did.
+When and if you get an offer it feels like you’re going to be part of a group of people who can solve those same problems at least as good as you did.

 That’s also the reason why I feel dumb when I fail, but that’s part of the game, and what I end up saying is that that’s probably why I still don’t build rockets at NASA.